Janney Montgomery Scott, LLC

 Janney Montgomery Scott Client Types and Minimum Account Sizes

-Janney Montgomery Scott accepts a range of clients, including non-high-net-worth and high-net-worth individuals, families, trusts, estates, corporate and non-corporate entities, retirement plans, charitable organizations, insurance companies and government entities.
+Janney Montgomery Scott accepts a range of clients, including non-high-net-worth and high-net-worth individuals, pension and profit-sharing plans, charitable organizations, government entities and corporations.

 The firm requires different minimum initial investment amounts for its various advisory programs.
 These amounts range from $5,000 to $150,000, depending on the program and services rendered.